zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding2-hosting.md

 1. Start the CSS onboarding process with the CSS team at least three months previous to public preview.
 This process may coincide with the following step.
 For more information about development phases, see [portalfx-extensions-developmentPhases.md](portalfx-extensions-developmentPhases.md).

-While the portal team cannot help directly with all of these factors, we we do maintain, see [portalfx-extensions-contacts.md](portalfx-extensions-contacts.md).
+While the portal team cannot help directly with all of these factors, see [portalfx-extensions-contacts.md](portalfx-extensions-contacts.md) for a list of items with which we can assist you.

+For less common scenarios, you might need to do a custom deployment.
+For example, if the extension needs to reach server services using certificate based authentication, then there should be controller code on the server that our hosting service does not support.
+You should be very sure that  a custom hosting solution is the correct solution previous to developing one.